Barbon Hillclimb

 Russell Thorp’s video captures the atmosphere of our June 2018 event with an in-car video in his Renault 5GT Turbo.

 From the M6, take the A65 East to Kirkby Lonsdale, turn left onto the A683 for exactly 3 miles before turning right to Barbon Village.
-Then follow the local signs to the venue.
+Then follow the signs to the venue.

 From South Yorkshire, take the A65 past Settle to Kirkby Lonsdale, turn right onto the A683 for 3 miles & then turn right again to Barbon village and follow the signs to the venue.